Zaida Bergroth

-Career
+Personal Life and Career

 Bergroth was born in Kivijärvi in 1977.
 She graduated from the Aalto University School of Arts, Design and Architecture in 2004.
 Her first feature, Last Cowboy Standing was released in 2009.
 In 2019 it was announced that she would direct a biopic on the Moomin author Tove Jansson, titled Tove, which was released in 2020.

+In February 2025 Bergroth was set to direct a biopic of Marianne Faithfull named Faithfull.